sakethc4/Saketh-Portfolio/README.md

 Very much in progress and still needs lots of formatting changes.
 Website: https://saketh-portfolio.vercel.app/

+The Vertical Timeline and Components are credited to JavaScript Mastery

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.